RoutingK-it/docs-website/rk-client/configuration/monitoring.md

 >
 > If you put this more frequent then your account allows you will be rate-limited and this can cause problems for the update checker.
 >
-> Self-hosted users can set this to 1 minute but this is not recommanded, default option is 5 minutes.
+> Self-hosted users can set this to 1 minute but this is not recommended, default option is 5 minutes.
 Setting this lower can cause large database tables and/or trigger the rate-limit on the api.

 ### Yaml example